KartoffelToby/better_thermostat/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to let us know of any issues you encountered

 ---

 ### Prerequisites

 * [ ] Model name of your Devices from Zigbee2Mqtt
-* [ ] Output from Home Assistent Developer Tools state e.g.
+* [ ] Output from Home Assistant Developer Tools state e.g.
 ```yaml
 hvac_modes:
   - auto